bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Oliver Gugger: 00:31:33

 Yeah.
-And, and for us, this, this first step of doing taproot channels, even if they're simple taproot channels is on chain, we already have what we require for PTLCs.
+And, and for us, this, this first step of doing taproot channels, even if they're simple taproot channels is onchain, we already have what we require for PTLCs.
 And one thing that we need to mention here is that there's also proposal for dynamic commitment.
 So basically you can upgrade a channel in flight without needing to close it.
 So if we have simple taproot channels and they're already quite widespread, then the upgrade to PTLC channels would be like an online upgrade.